 What is my story?
-I was born in West London in the 50s, and have warm memories of friendly relatively car-free streets, and open parks to play in.
-After grammar shool and voluntary work in the mid 70s, I became one of the first students on a newly designed future-oriented science degree course entitled Human Ecology.
+I was born in West London in the 50s, and hold warm memories of friendly relatively car-free streets, and open parks to play in.
+After grammar school and voluntary work in the mid 70s, I became one of the first students on a newly designed future-oriented science degree course entitled Human Ecology.
 It was a liberating, slightly dizzy period of my life where my horizons expanded fast.

-As the meetings and conferences with radical thinkers on physical energy resources and conservation rolled on, I started to question whether grass-root politics of the newly emerging green movement would indeed solve the environmental problems of the world.
-I avidly read all the books on spiritual ecology that our progressive college possessed, and felt comfortable there, with time to think.
-I felt quiet unease with the more physical world of natural resource management that my degree was preparing us for.
-I sensed we were applying scientific models to nature that would serve to prolong our wish to consume rather than learning how to co-exist with nature.
+As the meetings and conferences with radical thinkers on physical energy resources and conservation rolled on, I started to question whether the grass-root politics of this emerging green movement would indeed solve the environmental problems of the world.
+I avidly read all the books on spiritual ecology that our progressive college possessed, and felt grateful for the space this afforded me to contemplate.
+Gradually I felt uneasy with the physical world of natural resource management that my degree was preparing me for.
+I sensed we were applying scientific models to nature that would serve to prolong our pattern of over-consumption, rather than learning how to co-exist with nature.

 The totally different way of thinking I encountered in that somewhat exotic year led to my taking another year out, where I researched my thesis on the spiritual role of the social worker in community development in rural South India.
 I had the great fortune to be invited to participate in this small project which has long since been recognized by the UN as one of the best small projects for developing countries.
 The stay was a most formative experience for my spiritual side.
 I learnt to meditate deeply and encounter other realms of reality through this practice.

 Searching for a Role for Jackie Queally

-After working in various cultures for a few years I felt ready to complete my studies (multi cultural education) and even start a family.
+After working in various cultures for a few years I felt ready to complete my studies (multi-cultural education) and even start a family.
 By then I had become very involved in meditation practices, and I was convinced that the inner worlds were equally important as the outer world we moved around in.
 I gravitated toward what I termed spiritual geography, due to many experiences.

 A niche was borne for Jackie Queally

 It was during my children’s teenage years that I set up a niche tour business.
 This felt more like my soul purpose.
-With the encouragement of a good friend, I researched the Picts and the Celts in Scotland.
+With the encouragement of a good friendm(now deceased), I researched the Picts and the Celts in Scotland.
 We decided to channel all our local discoveries into creating day tours from Edinburgh, and so Celtic Trails was born.
-Many visitors seemed genuinely attracted to the subject of the early Celtic saints, and the Knights Templar.
+Many visitors seemed genuinely attracted to the early Celtic saints, and the Knights Templar.
 It seemed that such historic groups were small in number but significant in effect.
 They practiced the ancient art of geomancy, which is the art of sensing the land.
 This determined where they prayed and resided.
-Visiting so many sites off the beaten track on my tours in Scotland awakened in me as a deep sense of the healing power of nature.
+Visiting so many sites off the beaten track on my tours in Scotland awakened in me a deep sense of the healing power of nature.
 I also started to decode the landscapes using my own methods.

 I inadvertently came across the work of William Buehler, a mystic and geomancer who lives still in Colorado.
-His articles had appeared in study materials of a local mystery school now defunct in the Highlands.
+His articles had appeared in study materials of a local mystery school (now defunct) in the Highlands.
 William used many strange words about the Metatronic realms and the various presences.
 They frequent the realms where time and space, as we know it, do not exist.
-Unbeknown to me at the time, the sites I had chosen for my tours exactly mirrored invisible patterns he had discerned in the landscape round Edinburgh, including many places around Rosslyn Chapel.
+Unbeknown to me at the time, the sites I had chosen for my tours exactly mirrored invisible patterns he had discerned in the landscape round Edinburgh.
+This included many places close to Rosslyn Chapel.
 We began an almost daily e-mailing in the late 90s.
 Visitors on my tours would often experience something that dovetailed with his latest spiritual research.

-Beginning to Write
+Jackie Queally starts to Write